WeTechHK/Universal-BCOS-DOC/source/develop/composability/index.md

 ### Better user experience {#better-user-experience}

-Interoperability between components of the Ethereum ecosystem improves the user experience.
+Interoperability between components of the Universal BCOS ecosystem improves the user experience.
 Users can access greater functionality when dapps integrate external smart contracts than in a fragmented ecosystem where applications cannot communicate.

 We'll use an example from arbitrage trading to illustrate the benefits of interoperability: